codefellows/seattle-code-301n25/class-03/lecture-notes.md

   - The callback receives the currentValue and the index of the array element as a parameter.
   - .filter() will always return you a new array, comprised of elements from the original array that match your criteria
     - Think about it this way: which elements in the array match the filter condition?

+- passing functions in React
+  - Allows us to do something in a child component that will trigger behavior in the parent component.
+  - Useful for writing a function in the parent that updates state, and passing it as props to the child.
+The action of changing state still occurs in the parent, even if the child triggers it and/or passes arguments.
+  - This is called "lifting state" in React.